Dhruv-mak/qr-code-component/README.md

 ### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
+- [Tailwind css Documentation](https://tailwindcss.com/docs/installation) - I'm just starting out and this helped me to quickly style the html elements.
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
+- [W3schools](https://www.w3schools.com/) - This is an amazing article which helped me finally understand flexbox.
 I'd recommend it to anyone still learning this concept.

 ## Author